Call us now:

 Third Category of Visa Type O : Non-Immigrant Visa Type “O-X” (Extended Stay)

-The Non-Immigrant Visa Category “O-X” (Extended Stay) allows qualified candidates to reside in Thailand for a five-year period per visa, renewable up to a maximum ten-year stay.
-However, any form of employment is strictly prohibited under this visa class.
+The Non-Immigrant Visa Category “O-X” (Extended Stay) allows eligible candidates to live in Thailand for five years per visa, renewable up to a maximum of ten years.
+However, any form of employment is strictly prohibited under this visa category.

 Candidate Qualification Standards